 Do you know that various teeth problems individuals go through originate from poor brushing teeth habits?
 Regular tooth brushing is necessary for maintaining oral hygiene and preventing gum disease and tooth decay.
 The American Dental Association recommends that individuals brush their teeth for two minutes twice daily.
 Even though brushing their teeth is easy to perform after meals, most people ignore it, need to pay more attention, or know the proper way to brush.
 Teeth problems are the most common oral disease because of insufficient attention.
 As a result, most people lose their teeth; most live with decayed and abscessed teeth.
 It is a fact that unhealthy teeth decrease the quality of their life, leading to eliminated mouth functionality, bad breath, infections, and tooth sensitivity.
-Recently, people suffering from missing teeth tend to have dental implants to cover the empty area, which means there are always ways to cure.
+Recently, people suffering from missing teeth tend to have dental implants in Turkey to cover the empty area at an really affordable rate.
+This means there are always ways to cure.
 However, brushing teeth is a must whether you fix your teeth with implants or other dental treatments.
-Therefore, brushing teeth for two minutes twice a day is vital in prolonging individuals’ oral health.

 The Truth About Brushing After Every Meal